 Increased health & safety measures:

-The cruise industry will be introducing a range of enhanced preventive measures to ensure the utmost safety of guests.
+The cruising industry will be introducing a range of enhanced preventive measures to ensure the utmost safety of guests.
 This will include but not limited to: stringent health screening processes and protocols prior embarkation and disembarkation; sanitising luggage entering cruise ships; increased cleanliness of cabins, public areas and recreational areas; suspending self-service at buffets; ships having 100% external fresh air filtered and cruise capacity potentially being reduced.

 The emergence of pioneering technologies will continue to improve cruisers experiences.
 Hi-tech cruise ships will be the only way to travel with the introduction of Segway rides, state-of-the-art fitness suites and augmented reality systems, as well as drones.
 Wristbands and facial recognition technology will curate a seamless experience, allowing guests to access cabins, track children, as well as being a portal for paperless payment.
 Also set to grow is the number of onboard aquariums, alongside the introduction of innovative underwater viewing facilities that will show the world below the waves in warmth and comfort.